 When choosing an installation place for the Socket, please consider the device remoteness from the Hub and presence of objects that may obstruct the RF signal.

-Do not install the device in rooms with temperature and humidity levels outside the permissible range.
+Do not install the device near sources of magnetic fields (magnets, magnetized objects, wireless chargers, etc.) and inside rooms with temperature and humidity outside the permissible limits!

 To check the quality of the communication with the Hub, test the signal strength in the Ajax Security System application for at least one minute.